alex2600/web-file-upload/README.md

 The frontend needs to know the base URL of the REST API.
 This is configured in `vue/.env`.

+Remember to rebuild the frontend after changing the settings.

 ## Install dependencies